 |Vinyl panel fence||

 DIY black chain-link fence installation takes 2 to 5 days on average for two people.
 Installing requires construction experience, equipment rental, and hard physical labor.

-Hiring a contractor instead costs $5 to $15 per linear foot for a professional installation and includes a labor warranty.
+Hiring a fence installer instead costs $5 to $15 per linear foot for professional labor and includes a warranty.

 Black chain-link fence kit cost

 Black vinyl chain-link fence kits cost $1,500 to $5,800 or $10 per foot for fences 4' to 6' high and 150 to 500 feet long.
 Kits include the fabric-mesh, posts, gates, and parts.
 Kits don’t include tools or concrete for post setting.
 Online fence stores and some hardware stores sell kits.

 Before hiring a fence installed near you, be sure to:

 Check references from their past clients.

 Verify their fencing contractor license (or C-13 license in California), American Fence Association certification, or OSHA endorsements.